Center for Health Equity

 • Collaboration with internal and external partners

-Purpose: on resources first mobilized during the COVID-19 pandemic, in 2023 Public Health established a dedicated unit to modernize and streamline language access services.
+Purpose: Based on resources first mobilized during the COVID-19 pandemic, in 2023 Public Health established a dedicated unit to modernize and streamline language access services.

 • Serve as in-house translators for document translation in 12 threshold languages